Bridging the Gap: Providing Post-Hoc Symbolic Explanations for Sequential Decision-Making Problems with Inscrutable Representations: Quantifying Explanatory Confidence

 One of the critical challenges faced by any post hoc explanations is the question of fidelity and how accurately the generated explanations reflect the decision-making process.
 In our case, we are particularly concerned about whether the model component learned using the algorithms mentioned in Section \ref{ident} is part of the exact symbolic representation $\mathcal{M}^{\mathbb{C}}_{\mathcal{S}}$ (for a given set of states $\hat{S}$ and actions $\hat{A}$).
 Given that we are identifying model components based on concepts provided by the user, it would be easy to generate explanations that feed into the user's confirmation biases about the task.

-While works like \cite{tcav} have tried to address this by performing hypothesis testing over explanations to reject unlikely explanations, we will strive for a more accurate threshold, one which associates probabilities with each learned model component by leveraging learned relationships between the concepts.
+Our confidence value associates a probability of correctness with each learned model component by leveraging learned relationships between the concepts.
 Additionally, our confidence measure also captures the fact that the learned concept classifiers will be noisy at best.
 So we will use the output of the classifiers as noisy observations of the underlying concepts, with the observation model $P(O_{c_i}^{s}|c_i \in S)$ (where $O_{c_i}^{s}$ captures the fact that the concept was observed and $c_i \in S$ represents whether the concept was present in the state) defined by a probabilistic model of the classifier prediction.

 Figure \ref{graph-model}, presents a graphical model (with notations defined inline) for measuring the posterior of a model component being true given an observation generated from the classifier on a sampled state.
 For a given observation of executions of action $a$ in state $s$ ($O_{a}^{s} = True$ or just $O_{a}^{s}$), the positive or negative observation of a concept $c_i$ ($O_{c_i}^{s} = x$, where $x \in \{True, False\}$) and an observation that action's cost is greater than $k$ ($O_{\mathcal{C}(s, a) \geq k}$), the updated explanatory confidence for each explanation type is provided as {\em (1) { $P(c_i \in p_{a} | O_{c_i}^{s} = x \wedge O_{a}^{s} \wedge O_{\mathbb{C}(s) \setminus c_i})$}, where $c_i \in p_{a}$ captures the fact that the concept is part of the precondition of a and $O_{\mathbb{C}(s) \setminus c_i}$is the observed status of the rest of the concepts}, and (2) {\em { $P(\mathcal{C}_s^{abs}(\{c_i\}, a) \geq k | O_{c_i}^{s}=x \wedge O_{\mathcal{C}(s, a) >= k} \wedge O_{\mathbb{C}(s) \setminus c_i})$}}, where { $\mathcal{C}_s^{abs}(\{c_i\},a) \geq k$} asserts that the abstract cost function defined over concept $c_i$ is greater than $k$